ahmadnassri/restful-zend-framework/README.md

 ## Assumptions
 * you are building a mixed application (regular ZF Controllers + RESTful controllers)
-* the RESTful part is a separate module called "api"
-* the "api" module may contain a mix of regular controllers and RESTful controllers
+* your controllers can be a a mix of regular controllers and RESTful controllers or a hybrid!

 I recommend creating a separate module for the RESTful controllers, its less complicated to manage this way, and you don't have to worry about advanced REST routing ...

-you can still create regular Controllers in the module, ex: landing page IndexController ... however if you want to setup advanced routing rules with those controllers, its going to be a hassle!
+However, you can have pie and eat it too!
+It's possible to have any single Controller act as both a REST controller and a typical Zend MVC controller (HTML output).

+In this particular example, I'm using a separate module "Api" that is purely used for REST API calls.

 ## Steps
 1. Copy the **REST** directory into your **library**.